 - Many whales die due to ship strikes, pollution, and beaching.

-- Some whales die from illness, predators, and hunting.
+- Some whales’ deaths are due to illness, predators, and hunting.

 - Another reason whales die is due to netting and other man-made causes.